Brumby: Environmental impacts

-In some habitats, hooves of free-roaming horses compact the soil, and when the soil is compacted, air spaces are minimised, leaving nowhere for water to collect.
+In some habitats, hooves of free-roaming horses compact the soil, and when the soil is compacted, air spaces are minimized, leaving nowhere for water to collect.
 When this occurs, soil in areas where horses are prevalent has a water penetration resistance over 15 times higher than that in areas without horses.
 Trampling also causes soil erosion and damages vegetation, and because the soil cannot hold water, plant regrowth is hindered.
 Horse trampling also has the potential to damage waterways and bog habitats.
 Trampling near streams increases runoff, reducing the quality of the water and causing harm to the ecosystem of the waterway.
 Horse excrement and the carcasses that result when feral horses perish add to the negative environmental impact of feral horses in Australia.

 Alpine areas, such as those of Kosciuszko National Park, are at particular risk; low-growing alpine flora is highly vulnerable to trampling, and the short summers mean little time for plants to grow and recover from damage.
 The biodiversity there is high, with 853 species of plant, 21 of which are found nowhere else.
 Erosion in the limestone karst areas leads to runoff and silting.
 Sphagnum moss is an important component of highland bogs, and is trampled by horses seeking water.

 Feral horses may also reduce the richness of plant species.
 Exposure of soil caused by trampling and vegetation removal via grazing, combined with increased nutrients being recycled by horse dung, favour weed species, which then invade the region and overtake native species, diminishing their diversity.
 The dispersal of weeds is aided by the attachment of seeds to the horses' manes and tails, and are also transferred via horse dung after consumption of weeds in one location and excrement in another.
 Although the effects of the weeds that actually germinate after transfer via dung is debated, the fact that a large number of weed species are dispersed via this method is of concern to those interested in the survival of native plant species in Australia.
 The effect on plants and plant habitats are more pronounced during droughts, when horses travel greater distances to find food and water.
 They consume the already threatened and limited vegetation, and their negative influences are more widespread.
 Feral horses may also chew the bark of trees, which may leave some trees vulnerable to external threats.
 This has occurred during drought, among eucalyptus species on the Red Range plateau.
 It appears as though feral horses may prefer these species.